-This section of the AIB website will provide information on issues affecting the ability of journalists to carry out their jobs in locations around the world.
+This section of the AIB website provides information on issues affecting the ability of journalists to carry out their jobs in locations around the world.

-Please contact us if you have questions or if you need to report incidents - use the 'General enquiries' address half way down the page.
+Please contact us if you have questions or if you want to report incidents – use the ‘General enquiries’ address half way down the contacts page.

 Covering China remains challenging